theREALdebater/eclat/doc/objects/paths.md

-After environment variables have ben substituted by their values, then all other mappings (as described in this section) are subsequently applied.
+After environment variables have been substituted by their values, then all other mappings (as described in this section) are subsequently applied.

 .....